HelenGlover/Digital-Garden/_notes/Questions worth getting lost in.md

 How can we bridge the gap between academia and industry?
 <ul>
-<li> What models accelerates the research-to-practice translation in combining the careful, deep rigor of academia with the innovative attitude of industry?</li>
+<li> What models accelerate the research-to-practice translation in combining the careful, deep rigor of academia with the innovative attitude of industry?</li>
 <li>How can knowledge production be democratized through civic science?</li>
-<li>Action: Exploring in relation to my consulting work with universities; my organizing work with the Association for Computing Machinery)</li>
+<li>Action: Exploring in relation to my consulting work with universities; my organizing work with the Association for Computing Machinery.</li>
 </ul>

  **Is DC’s VC ecosystem growing?**
 <ul>
 <li> What factors are driving changes in the region’s investment landscape?</li>
 <li> How do regional characteristics (policy proximity, talent pipelines) shape its trajectory?</li>
-<li> *Action: Exploring in relation to my consulting work with industry and my professional goal to lean more into VC.</li>
+<li> Action: Exploring in relation to my consulting work with industry and my professional goal to lean more into VC.</li>
 </ul>

 **What organizational structures and behaviors enable groups to work effectively?**